ewanhowell5195/MinecraftTitleGenerator/README.md

     ],
-    "flat": true, // The font is a flat plane with no depth (optional) "characterSpacing": 8, // A default amount of character spacing to use (optional) "variants": [ // The variants for this font (optional) {
+    "flat": true, // The font is a flat plane with no depth (optional) "characterSpacing": 8, // A default amount of character spacing to use (optional) "spaceWidth": 8, // The size of the space between words (optional, defaults to "8") "variants": [ // The variants for this font (optional) {
         "id": "variant-id", // The ID of the variant